QIICR/qiicr.github.io/_posts/2017-02-23-qiicr-conferences.md

 new capabilities and tools we have been developing in the past few years.
 Our program includes talks by Ron Kikinis and David Clunie, and plenty of time for hands-on with such open source software tools as the newly released [_dcmqi_ library][5], [3D Slicer][3] and [MITK][4] that utilize _dcmqi_ to enable DICOM-based exchange of the quantitative image analysis results.
+More materials will be added to the tutorial web site as we prepare for this event: http://qiicr.org/dicom4miccai.

 We look forward to meeting you at these and other events!
 If you want to connect and talk in person, send a message to Andrey Fedorov!